LLNL/merlin/docs/source/merlin_commands.rst

     # Stop all workers whose name matches this pattern, no matter the queue
     # Note the ".*" convention at the start, per regex
     $ merlin stop-workers --workers ".*@my_other_host*"

+The only currently available option for ``--task-server`` is celery, which is the default when this flag is excluded.

 .. attention::